liferay/liferay-docs/develop/tutorials/articles/110-portlets/02-liferay-soy-portlet/01-creating-a-soy-portlet.markdown

     export default View;

-As you can see, it’s pretty easy to use Soy templates for your view layer.
+As you can see, it's pretty easy to use Soy templates for your view layer.

 ## Related Topics